Khufu: Pyramid complex

 A tight corridor heading south at the western end of the chamber and an unfinished shaft at the eastern middle might indicate that the subterranean chamber was the oldest of the three chambers and that the original building plan contained a simple chamber complex with several rooms and corridors.
 But for unknown reasons the works were stopped and two further chambers were built inside the pyramid.
 Remarkable is the so-called Grand Gallery leading to the king's chamber: It has a corbelled arch ceiling and measures 28.7 ft in height and 151.3 ft in length.
 The gallery has an important static function; it diverts the weight of the stone mass above the king's chamber into the surrounding pyramid core.

 Khufu's pyramid was surrounded by an enclosure wall, with each segment 33 ft in distance from the pyramid.
 On the eastern side, directly in front of the pyramid, Khufu's mortuary temple was built.
 Its foundation was made of black basalt, a great part of which is still preserved.
 Pillars and portals were made of red granite and the ceiling stones were of white limestone.
 Today nothing remains but the foundation.
-From the mortuary temple a causeway 0.43 miles long once connected to the valley temple.
+From the mortuary temple a causeway 692 meters long once connected to the valley temple.
 The valley temple was possibly made of the same stones as the mortuary temple, but since even the foundation is not preserved, the original form and size of the valley temple remain unknown.

 On the eastern side of the pyramid lies the East Cemetery of the Khufu necropolis, containing the mastabas of princes and princesses.
 Three small satellite pyramids, belonging to the queens Hetepheres (G1-a), Meritites I (G1-b) and possibly Henutsen (G1-c) were erected at the southeast corner of Khufu's pyramid.
 Close behind the queens' pyramids G1-b and G1-c, the cult pyramid of Khufu was found in 2005.
 On the southern side of the Great Pyramid lie some further mastabas and the pits of the funerary boats of Khufu.
 On the western side lies the West Cemetery, where the highest officials and priests were interred.